 GWR coach livery 1912–1922

-In 1912, the colour was again changed to the rather more elegant crimson lake livery seen here, which was carried until July 1922.
-The official name for the 1912 colour was 'Lake 1912'.
-The war years did mean that repaints were often postponed, or in some cases replaced with whatever brown paint was at hand.
-These austerity measures do not, however, seem to have been as widely applied as was the case during WWII.
+There was a feeling the all-brown livery introduced in 1908 had been a little too austere, so in 1912 the body colour was changed to a slightly warmer crimson lake colour, which was carried until July 1922.
+The official name for this colour was 'Lake 1912'.
+The war years meant repaints were often postponed, or in some cases replaced with whatever brown paint was at hand.
+These austerity measures do not however seem to have been as widely applied as was the case during WWII.

-The crimson lake colour covered the entire sides, including the window bolections and droplights.
+The crimson lake colour covered the entire sides, including the window bolections, droplights and mouldings.
 Lining was in gold.
-Ends were all black, and (in principle) roofs were white, although these quickly became dirty grey.
-As illustrated in the photo above, the lining continued much as before – as did the garter crest and separate coat of arms on the sides.
-Lettering included "GWR" in the side panel above the garter crest.
+Ends were all black, but the handrails to the roof were in crimson lake.
+As illustrated in the photo above, the 7/16" gold lining continued much as before – as did the garter crest and separate crests on the sides.
+Lettering included a single 'G W R' in the side panel above the garter crest.

 Steam Railmotor 93 is watered at Llangollen in March 2011.
 Photo copyright and permission of Chris Foren.